Paul Jacobs (composer): From comedy to rock

 After serving as musical director and cast member of The National Lampoon Show, Jacobs moved on from Lampoon-related activities and did a stint in the often-intertwined worlds of musical theater and rock and roll.
-In 1977, when Steinman staged a workshop production of his life-work Neverland, Jacobs served as musical director and co-arranged the show's score.
+In 1977, when Jim Steinman staged a workshop production of his early musical Neverland, Jacobs served as musical director and co-arranged the show's score.
 A year later, Jacobs joined Meat Loaf as a pianist and background vocalist, later becoming album writer and guitarist.

 Children's TV

-In 1988, following his departure from active live touring with Meat Loaf, Jacobs and his wife began the task of writing songs for Sesame Street.
+In 1988, following his departure from active live touring with Meat Loaf, Jacobs and his wife Sarah Durkee, began the task of writing songs for Sesame Street.
 As of 2008, they have written over 100.
-As of the early 2000s, Jacobs has served as musical director for the PBS show "Between the Lions" alongside his wife, Sarah Durkee, and they have won several Emmys for their work on that show, most recently the 2007 Emmy for "Best Original Song in an Animated Children's Series."
+As of the early 2000s, Jacobs has served as musical director for the PBS show "Between the Lions" along with Sarah, and they have won several Emmys for their work on that show, most recently the 2007 Emmy for "Best Original Song in an Animated Children's Series."
 Jacobs was nominated again for a Daytime Emmy Award for Best Music Direction and Composition in 2011.